Medium / category: Painting

 Associated institution: Newcastle Art Gallery

-In 1987 artist Jack Noel Kilgour bequeathed funds for the creation of a major figurative and portrait art competition to be run in perpetuity at the Gallery.
-As per the terms of Kilgour’s will the inaugural KILGOUR PRIZE was held in 2006.
+Jack Noel Kilgour (1900–1987) was an Australian artist well-known for his academic approach to landscape and portrait painting.
+His works are well represented in the Newcastle Art Gallery collection, as well as in other significant state and national collections.
+In 1987 Kilgour bequeathed funds for the creation of a major figurative and portrait art competition to be run in perpetuity at the Gallery.
+As per the terms of Kilgour’s will the inaugural Kilgour Prize was held in 2006.
 Originally held every two years and awarding $30,000, the prize has now become annual and awards $50,000.
-The KILGOUR PRIZE is one of Australia’s major art prizes.